Log In

 Text Size

 It's a sticky wicket.
 The Rock This Democracy protests, which have been occurring monthly, is clearly the source of the chief's consternation, as assigning regular police presence to larger gathering must be putting a significant hole in his overtime budget at a time when budgets are tight and about to get even tighter.
 Organizers and supporters of the events, which so far have occurred on April 5, April 19, May 1, and June 14.
 Those events followed two community dialogue events at Edmond Town Hall in February and March.
 Estimates say 1,500 residents from Newtown and surrounding towns attended the June 14 event.
-A July event has not yet been announced, but Rock This Democracy coordinates with other protest groups around the country - there were 1,800 protests coordinated with the June 14 event as part of a "No Kings" rally.
+A July event has not yet been announced, but Rock This Democracy coordinates with other protest groups around the country and there were 1,800 protests coordinated with the June 14 event as part of a "No Kings" rally.

 Obviously, these protesters would like to be able to keep their ability to quickly and nimbly schedule events — the "No Kings" event was announced roughly a week before the event itself, to stay coordinated with the other groups.